What is swing trading and how to apply it to your trading strategy?

 Swing traders should consider using a combination of tools for effective trading decisions.
 Charting software, technical indicators, economic calendars, stock screeners, and risk management tools are essential for identifying trade opportunities, managing positions, and helping to adapt to market conditions.
 By integrating these tools into a swing trading strategy, more informed decisions can be made and probability of success improved.

-- Charting Software: TradingView offers advanced charting features, customisable indicators, and a large community of traders for sharing ideas and strategies.
+TradingView offers advanced charting features, customisable indicators, and a large community of traders for sharing ideas and strategies.
 MetaTrader 4/5 (MT4/MT5) is popular for forex and stock trading, offering advanced charting capabilities and automated trading features.
 Pepperstone also offers Autochartist which is sophisticated software that utilises advanced algorithms to scan financial markets and provide real-time trading opportunities based on statistically significant market movements.

-- Economic Calendars: Websites like Pepperstone provide free comprehensive calendars with user-friendly charts to help analyse trends.
+Websites like Pepperstone provide free comprehensive calendars with user-friendly charts to help analyse trends.

-- Stock Screeners: Stock screening tools like Finviz filter stocks based on technical and fundamental criteria such as price patterns, volume, and financial metrics.
+Stock screening tools like Finviz filter stocks based on technical and fundamental criteria such as price patterns, volume, and financial metrics.

-- News and Research Services: Greater understanding of what makes asset prices fluctuate, the greater the chances of identifying trading opportunities.
+Greater understanding of what makes asset prices fluctuate, the greater the chances of identifying trading opportunities.
 To get access to news feeds with timely data releases.
 Free aggregation platforms like PiQ offer over 100 sources of information from the likes of Reuters and Bloomberg.

-What are the best platforms to trade on for swing trading?
+What are the best Platforms to trade on for Swing Trading?

 What are common mistakes to avoid in swing trading?